 If you have an

-and the terms specify it expires after 30 business days:=WORKDAY(Agreement_Date, 30, USHOLIDAYS())
+Agreement_Dateand the terms specify it expires after 30 business days:=WORKDAY(Agreement_Date, 30, USHOLIDAYS()) -

 Effective Date for New Policies: